By Deputy Director Nitin Natarajan

 Pride Month stems from an incident in the early morning hours of June 28, 1969, when police raided the Stonewall Inn, a gay club located in the Greenwich Village neighborhood of New York City.
 The raid sparked an uprising among bar customers and neighbors, leading to six days of protests and violent clashes with law enforcement outside the bar on Christopher Street, in neighboring streets and in nearby Christopher Park.
 The first Pride Day was commemorated the following year on June 28, 1970.

 The Cybersecurity and Infrastructure Security Agency (CISA) is committed to using the talents of all segments of society as we enhance our ability to recruit, hire, promote, and retain a diverse and talented workforce.
-It is this diversity in backgrounds, education, perspective, and experience that gives our organization the strength and capability to Defend Today and Secure Tomorrow.
+It is this diversity in backgrounds, education, perspective, and experience that gives our organization strength and capability.

 Every day, and especially during Pride Month, CISA is proud to be an ally for the Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) community.
 We are excited to announce we are standing up an LGBTQ+ Employee Association Group this month.
 Our Employee Association Groups provide a new and collaborative opportunity for CISA employees to learn, share, and stand up to be allies of fairness and equality throughout CISA and our communities.